In essence, there are two sets of laws in the UK.

-Firstly; the law in regard to selling a new car seat to a consumer.
+Firstly; the law regarding selling a new car seat to a consumer.
 The law demands that a child car seat (technically called a Crash Restraint System or C.R.S.) must be tested to a standard known as ECE R44/04 or R129.
 Both standards come from the United Nations in Geneva.
-In relation to R44 authorised testing laboratories currently perform a crash test in regard to frontal and rear impact's at very low speeds.
-The new R129 standard also requires side impact testing.
+In relation to R44 authorised testing laboratories currently perform a crash test regarding frontal and rear impacts at very low speeds.
+The new R129 standard also requires side-impact testing.

-Because R44/04 is a very weak test some European consumer organisations merged together to form a tougher test now based on EuroNCAP test procedures.
+Because R44/04 is a very weak test, some European consumer organisations merged together to form a stricter test now based on EuroNCAP test procedures.
 This test is often referred to as "Eurotest" and is conducted by the German equivalent to the UK's motoring organisation the AA.

 Many consumer organisations across Europe use these results but sometimes they "pick and choose" which results they publish or they "weight" some results.
-Some experts consider this practice highly controversial especially if the opinions they publish are not sourced from ADAC direct.
+Some experts consider this practice highly controversial, especially if the opinions they publish are not sourced from ADAC direct.
 This is often true of Users Tests, which often are sourced from foreign car clubs.
-So next time you read a magazine and they say "we tested this car seat"..........beware........in reality they often purchased dubiuos data and made a story around the data they bought!
+So next time you read a magazine, and they say "we tested this car seat"..........beware........in reality they often purchased dubious data and made a story around the data they bought!

 A link to ADAC is here: http://www.adac.de/sp/technikzentrum/en/default.aspx

-Crash testing of a car seats in regard to multi vehicle high speed "rear shunt" accidents (as has occurred in recent times on the M5, M40 and A249) is only 50% effective as in general crash tests for a vehicle striking from behind are not made.
-Many people were killed or injured in these accidents and a huge number of vehicles were involved.
+Crash testing of a car seat regarding multi-vehicle high speed "rear shunt" accidents (as has occurred in recent times on the M5, M40 and A249) is only 50% effective as in general crash tests for a vehicle striking from behind are not made.
+Many people were killed or injured in these accidents, and a huge number of vehicles were involved.

-At Kidex we believe childrens car seats should be crash tested for front, side and rear impact accidents at high speed and currently no one (to our knowledge) makes these tests.
-A few car seat manufacturers do however take this issue quite seriously and design "anti rotation" features into the car seats they design.
-This means in rear impact accidents these car seats should protect a baby better.
+At Kidex we believe children's car seats should be crash tested for, side and rear impact accidents at high speed and currently, no one (to our knowledge) makes these tests.
+A few car seat manufacturers do however take this issue quite seriously, and design "anti-rotation" features into the car seats they design.
+This means in rear impact accidents; these car seats should protect a baby better.